 In-home dog boarding/dog sitter

-What factors affect average dog boarding costs?
+What factors affect dog boarding costs in the UK?

 Many things affect the amount you’ll be spending when leaving your dog at a dog boarding facility.
 It might be overwhelming to choose between finding a kennel, proceeding with a dog sitter, or upgrading to a dog hotel for a more comfortable stay.
 Finding the right place for your dog is very important, as most dogs can feel separation anxiety when you leave them.
 When looking for dog boarding near you, prices can be affected by the following:

 You don't need to worry if you have more than one dog, as some facilities can allow more than one pet in the same space.
 Plus, you would pay a cheaper amount for the second dog.
 For example, you might pay £20 for your first dog and only £11 for the second one.

 There are four classifications for dog sizes: small, medium, large, and extra-large.
 There is an appropriate kennel for each size.
 The number and size of dogs usually go together when it comes to dog boarding costs.
 When paying for two small dogs, you'll just pay for the first dog in full and the second one at a much lower price.